 OCTOBER 9, 2012

 As for the batteries in our smartphones, they will last longer or better yet, will be replaced all together by solar power technology.
-Let’s get one thing out of the way, the future of eLearning isn’t about adding more ‘ animations ‘ to our existing eLearning (in the name of making courses more engaging), neither is it about an eLearning 2.0 or 3.0 vision.
+Let’s get one thing out of the way, the future of eLearning isn’t about adding more ‘ animations ‘ to our existing eLearning (in the name of making courses more engaging), neither is it about an eLearning 2.0 vision.
+Mobile Challenges.

 Mobile Learning And The BYOD Movement